Ay Ata: Aisar

 From ancient times, the Turkic people believed that humans had secret lunar powers (Aisar or Aysar).
 Female pregnancy lasts about nine lunar months, and women often deliver during a full moon.

 The three phases of the moon were also symbolic.
-It was believed that at "Ai Naazy" (new moon) the Moon symbolized a growing young child, who is pure and modest.
+It was believed that at "Ai Naazy" (new moon) the Moon symbolized a growing child who is pure and modest.
 At "Ai Toly" (full moon), the Moon personified a mature good-natured mother or father.
 At "Ai Karty" (old moon) the moon aged became wise.
 But at the same time quarrelsome and malicious.
 Before its death, the moon reigned over a totally dark night.
 The forces of life and death met during these nights.
 After the meeting they separated, only to meet again after a defined period.
 When the old moon died, a new one was born, and so on, ad infinitum.

 The Turkic people trusted the magic influence of the Moon.
 He was their sole "night lantern".
 The celebrations of malicious spirits occurred mostly at night.
 The rituals and trances of witches and demons were always timed according to the phases of the Moon.
-In Turkish culture illnesses were expected to get worse at night, and cause more deaths.
+In Turkish culture illnesses were expected to worsen at night, and cause more deaths.
 To please the Moon God, those born during a full moon were given names as such: Aisylu (Aysulu), Aituly (Aytulu), Ainir (Aynur), Aizirek (Ayzerek), and Ainaz (Aynaz).